qbead/qbeadWebsite/content/book/quickstart.md

 ## Programming the SpinWheel

 Learning to code is just like learning a new language - you will understand only a couple of words and commands at first, but as your skills grow you will be able to command the computer to do more sophisticated tasks!
-To get the first set of examples of this new language, download [our collection of sample code](/software/SpinWearablesFirmware.zip) (this will download a zip file).
-Then you can use `Sketch → Include Library → Add .ZIP Library` and navigate to the zip file to add it.
-Experimentation with the provided examples is encouraged, and the originals will always be available, so do not worry about making a mistake.
+To get the first set of examples of this new language and the other libraries necessary to run the SpinWheel code, download our SpinWearables Arduino Library using `Sketch → Include Library → Manage Libraries...`.
+In the search bar of the Library Manager, search for `SpinWearables` and then click `Install`.

 ![Installing Arduino libraries. <a class="imagecredit" href="https://monochra.com/">image credit Mariya Krastanova</a>](/images/quickstart/adding_libraries_screenshot.png "Installing Arduino libraries."){style="max-width:90%"}

-You might need to download two extra libraries, if they were not automatically downloaded.
-You can search for them in `Sketch → Include Library → Manage Libraries...`.
-Install `Adafruit_NeoPixel.h` from Adafruit (for the large LEDs) and `ICM_20948.h` from SparkFun (for the motion sensor).

 The new files can be found under `File → Examples → SpinWearables`.
 Open any file to see an example of the language used to communicate with the SpinWheel.
 You will learn more about this language in future lessons.
-Feel free to edit the examples without worry of overwriting them — you can always download the original examples again.
+We encourage you to experiment with these examples!
+If you want to save any changes, you will be prompted to save the sketch in a new location (can be anywhere on your computer), so you can always open the original example again.

 ![Upload programs to your SpinWheel using the `Upload` button (highlighted in white). <a class="imagecredit" href="https://monochra.com/">image credit Mariya Krastanova</a>](/images/quickstart/upload_button_screenshot.png "Upload programs to your SpinWheel using the `Upload` button (highlighted in white)."){style="max-width:388px"}